Associate Professor Qiong Zhang

 This course surveys Chinese history from high antiquity to 1850.
 It covers such basic themes as the evolution of political, legal and social institutions, the development of major philosophical and religious traditions, and the achievements in science, technology, literature and the arts.
 Students are invited to explore these themes by engaging a variety of primary sources, ranging from archeological artifacts, historical documents, philosophical texts, poems and novels to art works.

 This course studies modern China from 1600 to the present, focusing on the major political, economic, and cultural transformations occurring in China during this period within the context of modernization, imperialism, and (semi) colonialism, world wars and civil wars, revolution and reform, and the ongoing processes of globalization.

 - HST 352 Ten Years of Madness: The Chinese Cultural Revolution, 1966 to 1976

 This course offers a history of the Chinese Cultural Revolution from 1966 to 1976.
 The class examines the origins, consequences, and collective memories of the catastrophic political events and the social and cultural transformations that took place in China during the last decade of Mao’s leadership.

-- HST 390 Topics in Twentieth Century Chinese History
+- HST 390.
+Global Cities in Chinese History